 Explore Historical Attractions in Boston

 The Freedom Trail is a 2.5-mile walking trail that winds through the heart of historic Boston.
-It provides an excellent way to explore the city’s many important sites related to the American Revolution and its founding fathers.
+It provides an excellent way to explore many of the city’s important sites related to the American Revolution and its founding fathers.
+The city has many important sites related to the American Revolution and its founding fathers.
 The trail begins at the Boston Common, the site of the first public park in America.

 Visitors can stop at the Old State House, Bunker Hill Monument, USS Constitution Museum, and more.
 The path also winds through several world-famous public parks and green spaces, including Granary Burying Ground, Boston Common, and the Public Garden.
 All along the way, visitors can find historical markers and monuments that tell the story of America’s fight for independence.